briannaodom/FinalProject/README.md

 | 26"              | 20"               |                             |                            |
 | 24"              | 18"               |                             |                            |

+I ended up making the [arm one](https://github.com/briannaodom/FinalProject/blob/master/onShapeDocs/Arm1ForAbWheel.png) and [arm two](https://github.com/briannaodom/FinalProject/blob/master/onShapeDocs/Arm2.png) about 8" with a 6" distance between holes in OnShape.
+If I ever make a more complex model, I'd use the measurements above or at least a 2:1 or 3:1 ratio between arms and body for the desktop model.

 ### Measurements for onShape Modeling

 Sketch and extrude pictures of all the parts used to build the desktop version of the ab wheel can be found under [OnshapeDocs](https://github.com/briannaodom/FinalProject/tree/master/onShapeDocs)

 A future assembly through OnShape will be done showing the whole model put together.
 However, here is a picture of the current model of my build.
-The [hub](https://github.com/briannaodom/FinalProject/blob/master/onShapeDocs/HubExtrude.png) is directly attached to the motor which sits on [slots](https://github.com/briannaodom/FinalProject/blob/master/onShapeDocs/SlotBoxExtrude.png) allowing the motor to move back and forth, when it rotates.
+The [hub](https://github.com/briannaodom/FinalProject/blob/master/onShapeDocs/HubExtrude.png) is directly attached to the motor and wheel which sits on [slots](https://github.com/briannaodom/FinalProject/blob/master/onShapeDocs/SlotBoxExtrude.png) allowing the motor to move back and forth, when it rotates.

+Due to an error in measurement of the height of the slot box, a second [track](https://github.com/briannaodom/FinalProject/blob/master/onShapeDocs/Track.png) was made with for the wheel to sit on so it is not hovering.
+I used two extra hubs glued between the tracks to help bridge the distance.

 [![](https://github.com/briannaodom/FinalProject/blob/master/images/DesktopAbWheel.jpg)]()

+### Current Control

+My main code is [motorandspringsetup](https://github.com/briannaodom/FinalProject/blob/master/src/motorandspringsetup_ino/motorandspringsetup_ino.ino).

+Basically, a potentiometer is hooked up to control k the spring constant.
+The higher k, the stronger or harder the spring, thus the higher the resistance of the motor.
+Under the currentController function, we are keeping track of the encoder moving away from 0, the point we want the wheel to be at.
+Thus our desired current is k times the error of the distance of the motor from its original starting position.

+Next, a second error is calculated which is the error between the desired current and the actual current being measured from the motor with the current sensor.
+PD gains are given to get the motor to add resistance and keep the wheel in line in the CW direction of the rotation of the motor, which calculates a new pwm value that is sent to the motor.
+Anti-windup limits the new pwm values.

+### Issues/Limitations

+The current motor I am using could only go up to 11V, thus even at the highest voltage and with two bolts holding the motor down in the slots, the motor had a hard time being moved.
+Thus, it was hard to figure out the proper gains for the PID of the [currentcontroller](https://github.com/briannaodom/FinalProject/blob/master/src/motorandspringsetup_ino/motorandspringsetup_ino.ino).

+Therefore, for now, I provided a link to a video that shows the wheel moving in a CW rotation, which is basically the wheel trying to go back to 0.
+A little oscillation at the end of the wheel rotating occurs, so a higher or better derivative gain needs to be found.

+For now, a motor that can provide a higher torque needs to be bought for the desktop model.

 ### Future Goals

-The goal is to finish the onShape model of the desktop version of the abwheel and test the current sensing code, before the start of the summer quarter.

-Next quarters goal is to continue the software to come to a comfortable/safe point that the code will prevent a user from getting hurt, before testing on a human size model of the abwheel.
+Fine tune the PD gains better with matlab, as what I currently have is by eye.

+Do measurements for a motor that would provide enough torque to handle a human body.

+Create a new circuit and design a pcb board that includes an on/off switch.

+Create a bigger model in onshape and buy the parts to put it all together.